kadena-io/pact/docs/en/pact-reference.md

 When [creating](pact-functions.html#create-table) a table, a module name must also be specified.
-By this mechanism, tables are "guarded" or "encapsulated" by the module, such that direct access to the table via [data-access functions](pact-functions.html#database) is authorized only by the module's admin keyset.
+By this mechanism, tables are "guarded" or "encapsulated" by the module, such that direct access to the table via [data-access functions](pact-functions.html#database) is authorized only by the module's governance.
 However, *within module functions*, table access is unconstrained.
-This gives contract authors great flexibility in designing data access, and is intended to enshrine the module as the main "user" data access API.
+This gives contract authors great flexibility in designing data access, and is intended to enshrine the module as the main "user data access API".

+See also [module guards](#module-guards) for how this concept can be leveraged to protect more than just tables.

 ### Row-level keysets {#rowlevelkeysets}